BryJC/CityComp/README.md

 # CityComp
 Project files for city comparisons
 ***
-Will start off with SF & Detroit comparison
+---Will start off with SF & Detroit comparison
+---Using BeautifulSoup4 as scraper
 ***